SiegeEngineers/WololoKingdoms/README.md

     - Kasbah must be researched by players on the team individually, it's price has been reduced (250->150 food and gold)
     - Maghrabi Camels gives their camels +1 melee armor and +5hp instead of the regen.
     - These changes might be rebalanced in the future
-- The default bots can't play the new civilizations, however, [Bruteforce A.I](http://aok.heavengames.com/blacksmith/showfile.php?fileid=12236&f=&st=10&ci=) has been updated to support this conversion.
+- The default bots can't play the new civilizations, however, [Bruteforce A.I](http://aok.heavengames.com/blacksmith/showfile.php?fileid=12236&f=&st=10&ci=) has been updated to support this project.
 - There may be other things not working properly, I will add them to this list when they are reported

 If you have experience with AOC .exe editing, and are willing to share your work with the community, feel free to contact me so we can work on implementing the missing features.